 2. Manage Redirects

-In addition to programming synonyms, redirects are another great way to get site searches onto the right pages.
+In addition to programming synonyms, manage redirects to provide the best site search experience.
+Managing redirects is a great way to direct searchers to the product(s) that they're looking for.
 For example in some industries, it’s very common for shoppers to search for brand names.
 In the power tool industry, for instance, it’s common to see searches for “DeWalt."

 This tactic can be used not only for brand pages, but for any site search that is taking users to pages that aren’t helpful.
 If your search engine doesn’t support content searches, you could use redirects to take people to your policies, shipping, and contact us pages when they search for those terms.